County Galway Ireland · Co. Galway · Bealadangan Save · Share

 Béal an Daingin · Co.
 Galway

 The mainland end of the bridge.
-A working pier village where the road to the islands begins.
+A working Gaeltacht village where the road to the south Connemara islands begins.

-Bealadangan sits on the mainland shore of Kilkieran Bay, about 43 kilometres west of Galway city, at the point where the road stops being a mainland road and becomes a bridge.
-The name is Béal an Daingin — "Mouth of the Stronghold" — a reference lost to time, kept in the name.
-What matters: this is the crossing-point to Lettermore, Gorumna, and Lettermullen — three islands connected by a chain of small bridges that start here.
-The population is about 300, steady, working.
-Irish is the first language.
+Bealadangan sits on the mainland shore of south Connemara, west of Galway city, at the point where the road runs out of mainland and starts hopping across water.
+The name is Béal an Daingin - "Mouth of the Stronghold" - a reference long lost, kept alive in the name.
+What matters on the ground: this is the threshold to the island chain.
+From here a causeway and a string of bridges carry the road out to Annaghvaan (Eanach Mhéain), then Lettermore (Leitir Móir), then Gorumna (Garmna).
+The R374 begins at Bealadangan and runs out across them.

-Come if you are driving the road to the islands and want to understand the point of transition.
-Come for the pier and the water and the honest scarcity of a place that serves itself first.
-The boat yard works.
-The people here live here.
-The Irish language is not a heritage project; it is how you talk.
+Come if you are driving the back roads of south Connemara and want to understand the point of transition - where the mainland becomes a chain of islands.
+Come for the pier, the bridges, and the plain scarcity of a place that serves itself first.
 Cross the bridge and you are on the islands.
-Stay on the mainland side and you are at the threshold.
+Stay on the mainland side and you are standing at the door to them.

 Population